What is considered medical malpractice?

 The lawyers of Morris James have been fighting for victims of negligence in Delaware since we opened our doors in 1932.
 We deal with lawyers and insurance companies so that you can focus on healing.
-Our medical malpractice attorneys, who represented healthcare providers for many years in medical malpractice cases, know the strategies used to defend healthcare providers and how to combat them.
-We will fiercely advocate for our clients, going to trial when necessary, to obtain the financial compensation that you need to regain stability and security after your injury.
+Our medical malpractice attorneys, who have represented healthcare providers for many years in medical malpractice cases, know the strategies used to defend healthcare providers and how to combat them.
+We will fiercely advocate for our clients, going to trial when necessary, to obtain the financial compensation you need to regain stability and security after your injury.

 If you or a loved one has suffered an injury due to a mistake by a healthcare professional, we may be able to help.
 Our attorneys at Morris James are available to talk to you about your rights and options during this difficult time.
 Contact us online or call 302.655.2599 to find out more.